rmichak/ITP-225-Case-Study-Starting-Project/README.md

 ### 2. Open the Project

-- Navigate to the `Chapter 2` folder
 - Open `index.html` in your web browser to see the current state
 - Open the HTML files in your preferred code editor (VS Code, Sublime Text, etc.)

 ## Project Structure

 ```
-Chapter 2/
 ├── index.html          # Main home page with student information
 ├── products.html       # Products page
 ├── search.html         # Search page